Am I required to register my international official university travel?

 Yes.
 The university requires completion of the International Travel Registration for all territories including Puerto Rico, Guam, US Virgin Islands, American Samoa, and Northern Mariana Islands.

-What do I do if I want to travel to a country under a US Department of State travel warning or a CDC travel health notice?
+What do I do if I want to travel to a country or specific area within a country under a US Department of State travel advisory Level 3 or Level 4 or a CDC travel health notice?

-In the registration process, in the first signature document you will click “yes” to the question “Are you going to a country where a US State Department Travel Warning or CDC Travel Health Notice (Warning) is in effect?”
-You need to agree to your understanding of the signature document and provide the answers to the Travel Warning questionnaire embedded in the signature document.
+In the registration process, in the first signature document you will click “yes” to the question “Are you going to a country where a US State Department Travel Advisory Level 3 or Level 4 or CDC Travel Health Notice (Warning) is in effect?”
+You need to agree to your understanding of the signature document and provide the answers to the Travel Advisory questionnaire embedded in the signature document.

 (Note: Students and faculty/staff will fill out different Travel Warning questionnaires.)

-How do I know if the country I am traveling to is under a US Department of State travel warning or a CDC travel health notice?
+How do I know if the country or specific area within a country I am traveling to is under a US Department of State travel advisory or a CDC travel health notice?

-Please check the US Department of State website for a listing of all travel warnings (and alerts).
+Please check the US Department of State website for a listing of all travel advisories.
+Travelers to a country or specific area within a country that reaches a level 3 or level 4 advisory must complete the petition to be approved for travel.
 Please check the CDC website for all travel health notices.
 These links are also located in the Assumption of Risk, Waiver, and Release of Claims Signature Document.

-The Travel Warning questionnaire is in the Assumption of Risk, Waiver, and Release of Claims Signature Document.
+The Travel Advisory questionnaire is in the Assumption of Risk, Waiver, and Release of Claims Signature Document.

 Where can I find step-by-step instructions on completing the International Travel Registration?